quickgrid/code-lab/learning_cpp/README.md

 For windows LLVM, MinGW64, ninja, cmake, visual studio, vscode etc. installed or extracted to folder.
 Also system environment variables path set to path of `*.exe` files.
 Not all examples require all tools.

-Code structure is vscode visual studio clang format with attempt to follow google style guide where possible.
+Code structure is vscode `Visual Studio` clang format with attempt to follow google style guide best practice where possible.
+Alternate code formatting if used will be `Chromium`.
 Header guard follows google style guide `<PROJECT>_<PATH>_<FILE>_H_` full path from project root.

+For examples clang version is `15.0.2` and gcc version is `12.2.0` is used.

 # ex1